MicrosoftDocs/learn/learn-pr/azure/monitor-and-scale-cosmos-db/includes/4-metrics.md

 In the last unit, we added three collections to your Cosmos DB account and populated them.
 In this unit, we look closely at these collections.
 We'll learn how to use the portal to check whether any of the collections are overloaded.
 We'll also run individual operations from the command line to model the capacity required for a specific workload.

-## Measuring throughput in Cosmos DB
+## Measuring throughput in Azure Cosmos DB

-Recall that in a Cosmos DB, capacity, or throughput, is measured in Request Units (RUs).
-Every operation on a Cosmos DB has a RU value based on the throughput required to complete the operation.
+Recall that in an Azure Cosmos DB database, capacity or throughput is measured in request units (RUs).
+Every operation on a database has an RU value based on the throughput required to complete the operation.
 Operations can be simple and require only a small number of RUs.
 Or they can be complex and require a large number of RUs.
 The sum of the RUs for all of your operations must stay within the throughput you've configured.

-For example, say your configured throughput is 500 RUs per second (RU/s).
+For example, let's say your configured throughput is 500 RUs per second (RU/s), and:

 - You need to write 25 documents per second.
 - Each write requires 20 RUs.